Last updated: November 10, 2025

 January 2025

 Well, after trying the Bosch Universal Plus with the white bowl, I have conflicting feelings about my use of the Artiste and the Bosch.
 Both are capable stand mixers, with the Bosch being more versatile.
 I now own both of them.
 However, my situation is that I am baking bread not only for my family but also for friends and neighbors.
-I am typically mixing up to 7 kg or 15 lbs of high-hydration dough for 8 to 10 loaves of bread at the end of a week.
+I typically need to mix up to 7 kg (15 lbs) of high-hydration dough for 8 to 10 loaves of bread.
 This effort entails not just mixing but heavy-duty kneading of high-hydration dough.

-Here is a gripe about the Bosch.
-Whenever I prepare and mix 3.4 kg of high-hydration dough in the Bosch, the wet dough rises on the center column and above to also cover the top of the dough hook.
-The same happens with the Artiste and by itself is not much of an issue.
-However, with the Bosch, some dough then slips underneath the dough hook and into the center column and down along the drive shaft.
+Here is a gripe about the Bosch Universal’s bowl, center column, and drive shaft.
+Whenever I prepare and mix 3.4 kg of high-hydration dough in the Bosch, the wet dough rises on the center column and above, also covering the top of the dough hook.
+The same applies to the Artiste, and by itself, this is not a significant issue.
+However, with the Bosch, some dough then slips underneath the dough hook and into the center column and down along the inner drive shaft.
+This annoys me, to put it mildly.
 High-hydration dough is relatively wet and will exploit any little crevice.
 So much for the German engineering of the Bosch mixer.

 Now, out of a sense of fairness, I admit my bias as a baker trying to build out a micro bakery.
-I am simply not a regular for the Bosch, and that is not the Bosch’s fault.
-I am very happy to pass on the Bosch to my daughter, who has just started a family.
+I am simply not a regular user for the Bosch, and that is not the Bosch’s fault.
+I am pleased to one day pass on the Bosch to my daughter, who has just started a family.
 She won’t be maxing out the mixer anytime soon.
 However, ads promoting a Bosch Universal’s capability of handling dough for 14 x 1 lb loaves (~6.35kg) can be a bit misleading.

-The Artiste’s bowl, hook, and drive shaft assembly sports a more elaborate design solution to prevent the dough from seeping through the crevices and into the assembly.
+The Artiste’s bowl, center column, hook, and drive shaft assembly sports a more elaborate design solution to prevent the dough from seeping through the crevices and into the assembly.
 Yes, the center column in the Artiste’s bowl is screwed in, which is a potential point of breakage when mixing a lot of stiff dough.
-However, the Artiste’s drive shaft features two hard-plastic washers and a soft-plastic seal to provide for a snug fit with the screwed-in center column during operations.
-I never had much of any dough getting through that moving barrier into the assembly.
+However, the Artiste’s drive shaft features two hard-plastic washers and a soft-plastic seal to provide for a snug fit within the screwed-in center column during operations.
+I never had much of my dough getting through that barrier into the assembly.

 I now use the Artiste’s bowl, drive shaft, lid, and the stainless steel dough hook from the Bosch to try and develop my high-hydration doughs on top of the Bosch’s base.
-It gives me the best of both worlds: the Artiste’s better sealed bowl assembly and the Bosch’s stronger motor.
+It gives me the best of both worlds: the Artiste’s better-designed bowl assembly and the Bosch’s stronger motor.

-Yet, to properly develop that much dough, 3.4 kg for good measure in one session, I need to knead for long times in the Bosch.
+Yet, to properly develop that much dough, 3.4 kg for good measure, in one session, I need to knead for a long time in the Bosch.
 And that extended duration of kneading raises the dough’s temperature.
-This is less of a problem in colder climates or seasons of the year, when the ambient temperature in the kitchen is about only 70°F.
+This is less of a problem in colder climates or during certain seasons of the year, when the ambient temperature in the kitchen is typically around 70°F.

 In the Summer, it is hot here in the Sacramento Valley.
 Triple digits are not rare.
 So, I withhold and use cold water via the bassinage method, trying to keep the dough’s temperature under 80°F. Even so, the dough’s temperature rises fast to alarming levels in Summer in the Bosch.
-To not overheat the admittedly large volume of dough and not to stress the yeast, I cut the kneading time short, and am left with somehow underdeveloped dough.
+To prevent the dough from overheating, which would stress the yeast, I cut the kneading time short, but I’m left with somehow underdeveloped dough.

 It seems it is time for me to upgrade my generally capable Bosch mixer.